 That said, all faux loc styles should be removed after 6-12 weeks.
 While they’re in, you won’t have to do much to keep them in good condition.
 In fact, caring for your faux locs is more about what you shouldn’t do than what you should do.

-Whether you opt for faux locs or soft locs, your method of caring for and maintaining them will be similar.
+Whether you opt for a faux locs or soft locs hairstyle, your method of caring for and maintaining them will be similar.
 Here’s what to know:

 Caring for Your Locs During the Day